Where to eat Italian in Chicago when you’re not willing to settle.

 Riccardo Trattoria in Lincoln Park is nice enough for a special occasion but doesn’t feel formal or stuffy.
 Order any of the pastas (the pappardelle with bolognese is delicious) and an entree like the osso bucco.
 This also happens to be one of the only restaurants with burrata that’s worth going out of your way for.
 It’s straightforward with just olive oil and prosciutto, but absolutely delicious.

 Look, it’s not our fault that a restaurant owned by former E!
 Reality stars has some of the best Italian food in the city.
 RPM Italian is the kind of spot that Chicago does really, really well.
 It has big booths that can fit eight of your closest friends, an absurd amount of space, and feels like a 2009 episode of Gossip Girl, along with great service and a lot of delicious food.
-In fact, this spot’s bucatini pomodoro and the cavatelli are two of our all-time favorite pastas.
+In fact, this spot’s bucatini pomodoro is one of our all-time favorite pastas.

 Enoteca Roma is a small spot in Wicker Park that you might not know serves fantastic Italian pastas and bruschetta.
 Start out with a bruschetta flight (you can choose five different types for $12) and a polenta board for the table (our favorite is topped with a venison bolognese).
 Then round things out with the penne arrabbiata or one of the handmade specials.
 And in the summer, the space becomes deceptively large thanks to a huge secluded back patio.